botanicus/data.blog/posts/2020-03-01-programming-on-ipad-pro/post.md

 ## Downloading files from the cloud

+Every now and then you need to get that DB backup, zip with icons etc on your VPS.
+How do you do it?

+There's a good chance that the resource was shared with you through a cloud, be it Dropbox or GDrive.
+So just download it straight from there:

 ![This is how you can download a file from Dropbox to your VPS using the Dropbox link and wget.](download-from-dropbox.jpg)

+There are CLI clients for both Dropbox and GDrive, I used them both.
+However in case of Dropbox, just using the link and `wget` as shown above is the easiest option.

 ## Work-related communication